decacis/godot_oculus_platform/README.md

 ./gradlew build
 ```

+The result ARR will be placed in `tools/godotoculusplatform-android-plugin/godotoculusplatform-android-plugin/build/outputs/aar/godotoculusplatform-android-plugin-release.aar` and you'll find the `gdap` file in `demo/android/plugins`

 ## Using this asset

 It is assumed that you already have a working project that deploys to the Oculus Quest.
 You also have to have proper [Data Use Checkup](https://developer.oculus.com/resources/publish-data-use/) permissions approved, depending on your needs.
+Take a look at the [getting started](https://decacis.github.io/godot_oculus_platform/getting-started/) from the documentation to see a list of requirements.

+You can download the precompiled stable version from the [releases](https://github.com/decacis/godot_oculus_platform/releases) page or an in-development version from the [actions page](https://github.com/decacis/godot_oculus_platform/actions).
+In the case of the actions, look for an artifact with a name similar to `OculusPlatformSDK-51-for-godot-4.0.2-stable-0.0.1-alpha`.

+**NOTE:** only in-development (artifact) versions are available at the moment.

+If you instead decided to build this asset, you'll have to copy the files into place yourself.

 ### Copying the addon into place